Video: Arteries of the cardiovascular system

 Another reason I wanted to show you this viewpoint is because we can see clearly here where the common carotid artery bifurcates at the level of the fourth cervical vertebral body, C4, giving rise to the internal carotid artery here and the external carotid artery which is just here.

 Let's now have a bit of a chat about both of these arteries beginning with the external carotid artery.
-So the internal carotid artery which is one of the two arteries that arises from the bifurcation of the common carotid artery as we just mentioned at approximately the level of C4 gives off several branches which supply the head and neck.
+So the external carotid artery which is one of the two arteries that arises from the bifurcation of the common carotid artery as we just mentioned at approximately the level of C4 gives off several branches which supply the head and neck.
 And the branches of the external carotid artery are divided into anterior branches, posterior branches and terminal branches.
 And let's go through some of these.
 So the anterior branches include the superior thyroid artery, the facial artery, the lingual artery, and the ascending pharyngeal artery while the posterior branches include the occipital artery and the posterior auricular artery, both of which we can see clearly on this lateral view just here.
 And, of course, finally, the terminal branches include the maxillary artery and the superficial temporal artery.

 The other artery that arises from the bifurcation of the common carotid artery is, of course, the internal carotid artery seen here highlighted in green.
 So as you can see from its origin just here, the internal carotid artery courses superiorly to an area known as the anterior perforating substance where it bifurcates to give rise to the anterior cerebral artery and the middle cerebral artery which form part of a unique network of arteries in the brain known as the Circle of Willis.